-When this parameter is #t (the default), Redex caches the results of pattern matching and metafunction evaluation.
-There is a separate cache for each pattern and metafunction; when one fills (see set-cache-size!), Redex evicts all of the entries in that cache.
+When this parameter is #t (the default), Redex caches the results of pattern matching, metafunction, and judgment-form evaluation.
+There is a separate cache for each pattern, metafunction, and judgment-form; when one fills (see set-cache-size!), Redex evicts all of the entries in that cache.

-Caching should be disabled when matching a pattern that depends on values other than the in-scope pattern variables or evaluating a metafunction that reads or writes mutable external state.
+Caching should be disabled when matching a pattern that depends on values other than the in-scope pattern variables or evaluating a metafunction or judgment-form that reads or writes mutable external state.